Financial advice disclosure

-Limitations on the nature and scope of financial advice service
+Limitations on the nature and scope of our financial advice service

-This service is intended to help you decide what type of Southern Cross product may best suit your needs.
-Our nominated representatives do not provide recommendations on insurance or other financial products issued by other providers.
+Our financial advice service is intended to help you decide which Southern Cross product may best suit your needs.

 If you’re dissatisfied with the financial advice service provided by or on behalf of Southern Cross, you can raise your concern directly with any of our nominated representatives, or by: